 Form Layout: CSS Classes

-You can use the predefined CSS classes, which are listed in the following table, to adjust the color settings and layout of templates.
+You can use the predefined CSS classes, which are listed below, to adjust the color settings and layout of templates.
 These classes are defined in the FrontendSources/screen/static/basic-layout.css file of the instance folder.

 col-auto

-This predefined CSS class causesan element to have its caption fully visible and does not include excessive space in any screen size, as shown for the Shop for Rates button in the following screenshots for a narrow screen and a wide screen.
+The col-auto CSS class causes an element to have its caption fully visible and does not include excessive space in any screen size, as shown for the View On Map button in the following screenshots for a narrow screen and a wide screen.
 That is, the width of the button is fixed for any screen size.

 </qp-button>